Sign up for Fetcher’s newsletter and get updates and good news

 To kick things off, we’ll be discussing the impact of stress, plus healthy coping mechanisms to help you avoid burnout and other stress-related side effects.
-In a way, stress is a fact of a life; it’s something that knows no boundaries in terms of industry, level, or role.
-However, there is a difference between positive stress which can help motivate you to complete tasks, and negative stress which can result in more serious health problems.
+In a way, stress is a fact of life; it’s something that knows no boundaries in terms of industry, level, or role.
+However, there is a difference between positive stress, which can help motivate you to complete tasks, and negative stress, which can result in more serious health problems.

 Recruiting is a incredibly demanding and competitive profession that often requires long hours.
 Recruiters are also accountable to many different groups of people, including hiring managers, executives, and candidates.
 There is a lot of pressure to hit KPIs like signing new business contracts, reaching financial goals, or hiring a target number of new employees.

 There is often internal competition amongst TA teams.
 Some competition can be healthy, but it’s important to recognize whether your team encourages one another to succeed or whether they put others down if they’re not performing at their best.
 Collaboration and a supportive environment is much more conducive to a positive work environment (and less stress) than internal competition.